 Other Parishes have asked the same question.

-15. Proposed Veolia ERF (Energy Recovery Facility) near Bentley
+15. Proposed Veolia ERF (Energy Recovery Facility aka.
+Incinerator) near Bentley

-This would be situated on the existing recycling centre site on the A31
+This would be situated on the existing recycling centre site on the A31 between Bentley and Alton

-Plan is to merge the Hampshire and Portsmouth ERF
+The plan is to merge the Alton and Portsmouth MRF (Mixed Recycling Facilities) to a “Super MRF” at a to be determined location thus freeing the Alton site for the ERF

-To date there have been no formal planning application.
+To date there has been no formal planning application to Hampshire County Council but there may be a concern the ash could be put in various local landfill

-Veolia have had meetings with local residents.
+Veolia have had meetings conducted information events with local Parishes/residents.

-It was resolved to keep an interest in the development of this proposed application.
+It was resolved to keep an interest in the development of this proposed application, especially in relation to Frith End Sand Pit

 16. Next Meeting date